Preparing for your treatment is a very important step in getting the best results from your Tattoo Removal.

 When working on a tattoo for the first time, it may be worth giving it a pass with the 1064 nm wavelength, even if it is in one of the other (lighter) color spectrums.
 Many tattoo shops do not necessarily have a broad range of colors.
 They will often have the basics and then use black or white ink to darken or lighten the base color.
-Hence, a dark red may still respond to the 1064.
+Hence, a dark red may still respond to 1064.
 After a few shots, you will either have an immediate reaction (the typical whitening/ashy/chalky look) or no reaction at all.
 Discontinue if there is no reaction.

 The 532 wavelength is for reds, yellows, and oranges.
 If you are unsure as to whether you are on the proper wavelength, the 532nm laser setting will light up the room when fired.
-If you are not wearing proper eye protection, the after image of the laser may inhibit your ability to accurately fire the laser again where you want it to go.
+If you are not wearing proper eye protection, the after the image of the laser may inhibit your ability to accurately fire the laser again where you want it to go.
 The whitening effect of the 532nm laser is not as great or noticeable as the 1064nm, but you should still be able to see a lightening after your treatment.

-When doing tattoo removal on an arm sleeve, break the arm into two sections, top and bottom.
+When doing tattoo removal on an arm sleeve, break the arm into two sections, top, and bottom.
 It compromises blood flow.
 We will have them come back a week between sessions.

-NOTE: Places that go too fast or strong to shoot for quick results can crystalize the ink and chances are never that it can be removed, have patience for best success.
-Thus we do not have a super high Joule setting on the 1st session (others are doing a disservice) because now they are limited in success whereas we are able increase the Joules.
+NOTE: Places that go too fast or strong to shoot for quick results can crystalize the ink and chances are never that it can be removed, have the patience for best success.
+Thus we do not have a super high Joule setting on the 1st session (others are doing a disservice) because now they are limited in success whereas we are able to increase the Joules.
 Barely get an ashy/chalky reaction.
 Also, starting too high will crystalize the ink, but trap it in scar tissue.

 Important 2016 Tattoo Facts